-Applicant drug testing: Applicants for full- or part-time, year-round safety-sensitive positions shall be required to sign a written waiver and consent form and take a drug test as a condition of employment.
+Applicant drug testing: Applicants for full- or part-time positions shall be required to sign a written waiver and consent form and take a drug test as a condition of employment.
 Additional rules apply specifically for commercial driver's license (CDL) holders.